StefanNede/Linear-Regression-C/README.md

 (Multiple regression examples coming soon).

 ## TODOs
-1. Write python script for multi-dimensional plotting (save results of regression plane to a csv)
-2. Complete README with examples of use
+1. Complete README with examples of use
-3. Add LaTeX file explaining mathematical background
+2. Add LaTeX file explaining mathematical background
-4. Find a way to trigger execution of plotting python script upon termination of multiple regression
+3. Find a way to trigger execution of plotting python script upon termination of multiple regression
-5. Implement numerically stable method for QR factorisation (modified Gram-Schmidt for example)
+4. Implement numerically stable method for QR factorisation (modified Gram-Schmidt for example)